Follow these steps to find out how to create a blog and make money on a side

 This part isn’t hard at all.
 Bluehost makes it very easy to create a WordPress blog and it is FREE.

-After you create your password, Bluehost guides you through exactly what you need to do in order to start a blog.
+After you create your password, Bluehost guides you through exactly what you need to do in order to create a blog.

 First, Bluehost will ask you to pick a theme.
 You can just pick a random one here or find one that you actually like.
 You can change it later so it’s not a big deal or just scroll to the bottom and skip this step.
 Remember, there are many free ones too!